Table of Contents

 • Flashcards: Flashcards are great for memorizing information.

 • Practice tests: Practice tests can help identify areas where you need more practice.
+Just feeling confident in your ability to solve a problem isn’t enough.
+You must apply your knowledge and skills through practice problems to truly solidify your understanding.

 • Group study: Group study can be helpful for discussing difficult concepts with peers.